aspose-words/Aspose.Words-Documentation/java/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-15-x-x/public-api-changes-in-aspose-words-15-1-0/_index.md

 ### New Overload of DocumentBuilder.InsertField Method Added

-We have introduced the new overload **DocumentBuilder.InsertField(FieldType fieldType, bool updateField)** which allows to insert a field by its type.
+We have introduced the new overload **DocumentBuilder.InsertField(FieldType fieldType, bool updateField)** which enables to insert a field by its type.

 ### New Paragraph.AppendField Method Added